michaella23/invoice-creator/README.md

 ## Challenges

 Adding the code to remove one service at a time proved challenging.
 I would think that I had it, but had to go back to the drawing board a few times.
 It was rewarding to be able to get that feature functioning, and I know I'll be using it in future projects.

+## Things to revisit

+I want to make sure that this app is fully accessible and plan to revisit the code to make sure I am using semantic HTML appropriately and that interactive elements change state as needed.